-4. The method to be employed by each Master Fund for making forward and reverse section 704(c) allocations among the Feeder Funds, including aggregating qualified financial assets, is a reasonable method within the meaning of section 1.704-3(a)(1) and section 1.704-3(e)(3) of the Income Tax Regulations and is permitted by the Commissioner under section 1.704-3(e)(4)(iii).
+- 7. Each Master Trust's holding period in the assets received from an Initial Feeder Fund will include the period during which the Initial Feeder Fund held such assets. - 8.
+The method to be employed by each Master Trust for making forward and reverse § 704(c) allocations among its Holders, including aggregating qualified financial assets, is a reasonable method within the meaning of § 1.704-3(a)(1) and § 1.704-3(e)(3) of the Income Tax Regulations and is permitted by the Commissioner under § 1.704-3(e)(4)(iii) of the Income Tax Regulations.